Children's Oncology Group Cancer Research Team

 - Established the first broad effort to develop and evaluate treatments for cancers common to adolescents and young adults, and demonstrated the superiority of pediatric treatment protocols over adult treatment protocols for several cancers of young adults.

-* Nicklaus Children's Hospital, formerly Miami Children's Hospital, has been a Children's Oncology Group member for the past 20 years.
+* Nicklaus Children's Hospital has been a Children's Oncology Group member for the past 20 years.
 All research protocols are approved by IRB and followed at Nicklaus Children's Hospital.
 These are identical to research protocols followed in other oncology institutes such as Boston, New York, California, Houston and other states.